mmozeiko/pkgi/README.md

   If you want to switch back to the other mode, simply remove the line.
 Writing 0 is not sufficient.

-5. I can't play PSP games, it says "The game could not be started (80010087)".
+4. I can't play PSP games, it says "The game could not be started (80010087)".

   You need to install the [npdrm_free][] plugin in VSH, or install games as ISO.

-6. I want to install PSP and PSX games on another partition.

-  You can change the partitions these games are installed to with the following configuration line:

-    install_psp_psx_location uma0:

-  The default value is `ux0:`

-7. I want to play PSM Games!
+5. I want to play PSM Games!

   You need to install the [NoPsmDrm][] plugin and follow the setup instructions.
   After installing a PSM game, you'll need to refresh your livearea.
 You can do